 Our LTIP allows the payment of outstanding awards to be made in either cash or stock.
-The LTIP plan document includes a list of performance measures that may be used for a particular performance period.
-Awards for the 2023-2025, 2022-2024 and 2021-2023 performance periods are payable in cash.
-The amounts shown in the Summary Compensation Table for 2023, 2022 and 2021 reflect the grant date fair value of these awards as further described below.
-Amounts for each performance period will not be earned until December 31 of the third year and may be more or less than the value shown based upon the level of achievement of the performance goals and the average of our closing stock price for the last 20 trading days of the performance period.
+The LTIP provides for grants of time-vesting awards and performance-vesting awards.
+For performance-vesting awards, the LTIP plan document identifies the performance measures that may be used for a particular performance period.
+Awards for the 2024-2026, 2023-2025 and 2022-2024 performance periods are payable in cash.
+The amounts shown in the Summary Compensation Table for 2024, 2023 and 2022 reflect the grant date fair value of these awards as further described below.
+The awards for each performance period will not be earned until December 31 of the third year and may be more or less than the value shown based upon the level of achievement of the performance goals and the average of our closing stock price for the last 20 trading days of the performance period.

-For 2023, 2022 and 2021, the grant value of each executive's target LTIP award (calculated as a percentage of their base salary) was established by our compensation committee.
-The number of phantom shares awarded in 2023, 2022 and 2021 was calculated by dividing the target LTIP award by \$247.46, \$183.11 and \$246.50, respectively, the average share price for the first 20 trading days of each performance period.
+For 2024, 2023 and 2022, the grant value of each executive's target LTIP award (calculated as a percentage of their base salary) was established by our compensation committee.
+The number of phantom performance shares and/or phantom shares awarded in 2024, 2023 and 2022 was calculated by dividing the target LTIP award by \$337.02, \$247.46 and \$183.11, respectively, the average share price for the first 20 trading days of each performance period.